Discover more from All Things Typescript

 This is where schema validation libraries, such as Zod, Yup, etc., come in.
 They allow us to validate our data at runtime and ensure that we plug another possible source of bugs in our system.

 Zod is a TypeScript-first schema declaration and validation library.
-I'm using the term "schema" to broadly refer to any data type, from a simple string
+I'm using the term "schema" to broadly refer to any data type, from a simple

 to a complex nested object.